Skip to content

 VMContext Pool Overview

-Lind-wasm implements a global runtime-state lookup and pooling mechanism for lind-wasm and lind-3i, enabling explicit, controlled transfers of execution across cages, grates, and threads.
+This module provides a runtime-state lookup and execution-transfer mechanism for lind-wasm and lind-3i, enabling controlled transfers of execution across cages and grates.

 Execution Scenarios Requiring Runtime Lookup